thejoeloy/digital_lib/README.md

 textbook Computer Organization and Design by Hennesey and Patterson

 ## rv32i-pipelined processor
 Contains a synthesizable 5 stage pipelined implementation of the RV32I ISA with the exception of the CSR ops, fence ops, and environment ops.
+Right now it is capable of 50MHz on my Zedboard.

 ## Digital Building Blocks
 Contains a variety of fundamental combinational and sequential circuits